Badsworth/pfml_scripts/docs/api/development-environment-setup.md

 ### Native Developer Setup

 To setup a development environment outside of Docker, you'll need to install a few things.
+Note that these instructions are for running the _application_ natively, and the database will still run within Docker.

 1. Install Python 3.9.
    [pyenv](https://github.com/pyenv/pyenv#installation) is one popular option for installing Python,